whisperfish/libsignal-service-rs/README.md

 ### Note on supported Rust versions

-`libsignal-service-rs` is the at the core of [Whisperfish](whisperfish), a SailfishOS application.
+`libsignal-service-rs` is the at the core of [Whisperfish][whisperfish], a SailfishOS application.
 The SailfishOS Rust compiler is relatively old, and therefore the MSRV for `libsignal-service-actix` maps on the compiler for that operating system, including some lag.
 At moment of writing, this is **Rust 1.52.1** (soon to be updated to 1.61).

 For other platforms, we don't mandate MSRV.